ZaymonFC/Zaymon.dev/content/blog/Refactor-Boolean-Book-Keeping/index.md.md

     | _, _, _, true -> "Completed" // highlight-line
 ```

-I know that no matter what values are in the other columns if InvitationComplete is true in isolation then the Invitation has been completed.
+I know that no matter what values are in the other columns if `SignupComplete` is `true` in isolation then the Invitation has been completed.
 The compiler is still yelling at me that I haven't matched all cases so let's encode the case where we need to send the initial invitation: `InvitationSent = False AND Withdrawn = False`

 ```fsharp